Farzana01/classification-challenge/README.md

 # classification-challenge
-This challenge is to develop a supervised ML model that will detect spam emails and filter them out of a customer's inbox.
-The two classification models to be used are logistic regression and random forest model.
+This challenge is to evaluate which supervised ML model is the best to detect spam emails and filter them out of a customer's inbox.
+The two classification models that will be compared are are logistic regression and random forest model.

 Instructions